starashdeep/HACKTOBERFEST21-GTBIT-ML/README.md

 To begin, the following steps should be followed:-

+1. Please assign yourself the issue before you start working on it.
-1. Fork and clone the repository
+2. Fork and clone the repository
-2. Create a new branch: git checkout -b my-branch-name
+3. Create a new branch: git checkout -b my-branch-name
-3. Add a file with your name in the contributions folder telling about your contributions and also link that file in the readme
+4. Add a file with your name in the contributions folder telling about your contributions and also link that file in the readme
-4. Push to your fork and submit a pull request
+5. Push to your fork and submit a pull request
-5. Pat your self on the back and wait for your pull request to be reviewed and merged..
+6. Pat your self on the back and wait for your pull request to be reviewed and merged..

 ## Resources